CEGE Department Scholarships

 James C. Olson Memorial Undergraduate Scholarship

-Maren H. Olson established this scholarship in memory of her husband, James C. Olson, to pay tribute to his achievements while assisting undergraduate students in the Department of Civil Engineering.
-It is hoped that this scholarship will provide an excellent mechanism for recognizing outstanding civil engineering students with financial need in order that they become exemplary graduates of the department.
+Maren H. Olson established this scholarship in memory of her husband, James C. Olson, to pay tribute to his achievements while assisting undergraduate students in the Department of Civil, Environmental, and Geo- Engineering.
+It is hoped that this scholarship will provide an excellent mechanism for recognizing outstanding students with financial need in order that they become exemplary graduates of the department.

 James and Sharon Weinel/Chi Epsilon Scholarship

-A scholarship for a senior Chi Epsilon student in the Department of Civil Engineering.
+A scholarship for a senior Chi Epsilon student in the Department of Civil, Environmental, and Geo- Engineering.

 John Elwood Holmberg Memorial Scholarship

-Established by Cynthia and Elwood Holmberg in memory of their son John, this scholarship is for undergraduate students with a financial need in the College of Science and Engineering’s Department of Civil Engineering.
+Established by Cynthia and Elwood Holmberg in memory of their son John, this scholarship is for undergraduate students with a financial need in the College of Science and Engineering’s Department of Civil, Environmental, and Geo- Engineering.
 The first preference is to go to part-time students in the department who are working their way through school.
-If, in any given year there is not an eligible part-time candidate, the scholarship may be offered to another part-to-full-time student with the greatest financial need for support in the Department of Civil Engineering.
+If, in any given year there is not an eligible part-time candidate, the scholarship may be offered to another part-to-full-time student in the department with the greatest need for financial support.

 Robert Dexter Memorial Scholarship

-To support scholarships for undergraduates in the Department of Civil Engineering.
+Supports undergraduates in the Department of Civil, Environmental, and Geo- Engineering.

 Theodore V. Galambos Scholarship

-Ted and Barbara Galambos, and their friends and colleagues, established this fund to honor Ted's contributions to the U of M's Department of Civil Engineering and its structural engineering program.
+Ted and Barbara Galambos, along with their friends and colleagues, established this fund to honor Ted's contributions to the University of Minnesota's Department of Civil, Environmental, and Geo- Engineering and its structural engineering program.
 It funds scholarships for undergraduate civil engineering students.

 The ACAA Educational Foundation intends to award two students interested in advancing the beneficial use of coal combustion products.
 One $5,000 award and one $2,500 award will recognize outstanding students from an accredited program in the United States.
 The awards will be based on essays, coursework, academic credentials, recommendations and a demonstrated interest in the utilization of coal combustion products.